Pilotage Act 1987

-The United Kingdom's Pilotage Act 1987 is an Act of Parliament that governs the operation of maritime pilotage.
-The Act repealed the previous pilotage legislation in its entirety, the Pilotage Act 1983, which itself had repealed the Pilotage Act 1913.
+The Pilotage Act 1987 (c.
+21) is a UK act of Parliament that governs the operation of maritime pilotage.
+The act repealed the previous pilotage legislation in its entirety, the Pilotage Act 1983 (c.
+21), which itself had repealed the Pilotage Act 1913 (2 & 3 Geo.
+5. c.
+31).

 Content of the act

 The act requires competent harbour authorities (CHA) to keep under consideration what pilotage services are needed to secure the safety of ships and gives them powers to: